-The Director Research and Enterprise assists the Pro Vice-Chancellor (Research) in ensuring that the University meets the highest standards of research integrity, governance and ethical practice, that research activities are undertaken in compliance with the Code and that researchers seek to promote and foster a culture of openness and professional integrity in research practice.
-The Director of Research and Enterprise shall act as the Pro Vice-Chancellor (Research)'s representative as appropriate on such occasions that there may be actual or potential conflicts of interest or in providing advice on the application of the Code.
+2.5.1 The Director Research and Enterprise assists the Pro VC (Research & Enterprise) in ensuring that the highest standards of research integrity, governance and ethical practice are met, that research activities are undertaken in compliance with the Code by staff and students, and to seek and promote to foster a culture of openness and professional integrity in research practice.
+The Director of Research and Enterprise shall act as the Pro VC (Research & Enterprise)'s representative as appropriate on such occasions that there may be actual or potential conflicts of interest or in providing advice on the application of the Code.